TES Terms of Reference Appendix C

 - A successful track record operating in the private sector.

-- A proven track record of leadership and/or Chair skills with experience of chairing well-managed, inclusive meetings, ensuring all members’ views are taken into account and that a consensus and clarity of outcomes are achieved.
+- A proven track record of leadership and/or Chair skills with experience of chairing well-managed, inclusive meetings, ensuring all members’ views are taken into account and a consensus and clarity of outcomes are achieved.

 - A well-developed leadership profile, with the ability to operate as a high-profile ambassador across East Sussex, the SELEP region and nationally, with a range of stakeholders.